 - 1 tablespoon Herbs de Provence (or Italian seasoning)

 - 2 cans (15 ounces each) chickpeas (drained and rinsed)

 - 15 ounces canned tomato sauce (optional, if you like it extra saucy)

 - 1 tablespoon balsamic vinegar

-Add the onion and sauté 4-5 minutes, until soft and translucent.
+- Add the onion and sauté 4 to 5 minutes, until soft and translucent.

-Add the garlic, carrots, peppers, and Herbs de Provence, and sauté 2-3 minutes to start to release the flavors.
+- Add the garlic, carrots, peppers, and Herbs de Provence, and sauté 2 to 3 minutes to start to release the flavors.

 ~The tomato sauce is optional.
 My kids like it extra saucy, so sometimes I add it.
 But, I love the the lighter taste of this dish without.
 Photos were taken without the addition of tomato sauce.

 ~This recipe is gluten free as written.
 To keep it gluten free for serving, serve with brown rice, quinoa, or gluten free noodles, and/or gluten free bread.